fencl/fox/README.md

 Each pixel is encoded/decoded in O(1) time.
 Therefore the whole image is encoded in O(n) time.
 The actual speed is not as impressive, mainly because each symbol (color, hash index or run length) is encoded bit by bit.

-## Space complexity

-Fox compresses images in a streaming fashion with O(1) space complexity (acually < 2k bytes).
-This means that there is no limit on the image size.

 ## Building

 No build system is currently included as it is not necessary.